mvigoda/Coding/README.md

 	- Organize them in chronological order
 	- Extract relevant data from each visit to provide a synopsis

-Other use cases can be considered administrative:
-1. A patient has a medical concern and is interested in finding out when a particular is open.

 <a id="pcp-annual-visit-and-preventive-care-recommendations"></a>
 ## PCP Annual Visit - and Preventive Care Recommendations